-Sigurd Hole's unique musical world is something that more and more people are turning their ears towards, both at home and abroad.
+Sigurd Hole is a Norwegian composer and musician (double bass), focusing his work on the dialogue between composition and improvisation in a musical landscape where other sounds besides those of musical instruments and humans may occur as vital parts of the music itself.
+This results in a unique musical world that more and more people are turning their ears towards, both at home and abroad.
 His music recently found its way to Carnegie Hall, and he has received strong reviews both for his solo and ensemble albums in media such as the The New York Times, DownBeat and BBC3.
 In May 2022 he was awarded the prestigious German Record Critics' Award (Preis der deutschen Shallplattenkritik) for his latest album “Roraima”.

 Sigurd has been a vital part of the Norwegian music scene for the past decade, both in jazz ensembles like Tord Gustavsen trio and Eple Trio, and through his work related to Norwegian folk music with musicians like Karl Seglem and Eli Storbekken.
 Composing has always been an important part of his expression as an artist, and he has written music for ensembles ranging from small duos and trios to orchestras like The Norwegian Radio Orchestra (KORK) throughout his career.